droidsec/droidsec.github.io/_posts/2014-02-04-two-security-issues-found-in-the-android-sdk-tools.md

 Credits
 -------
-Joshua J. Drake of <a href=http://www.droidsec.org/>droidsec.org</a> discovered and provided patches for these issues.
+Joshua J. Drake of [droidsec.org](http://www.droidsec.org/) discovered and provided patches for these issues.

 Timeline